Robinleeaus/Monash-2018-S1-FIT5136-Software-engineering/README.md

 •	Modify job skillsets </br>
 •	Logout </br>

-It is a group work with 3 other team members.
+It is group work with 3 other team members.
 I am mainly in charge of the Job Controller.
 CRUD and files read/write functions are included in the job controller.
 I also look after the validations for other controllers such as Account Controller.